Approximating the coefficients of the Bessel functions: Applications

-However, we must place restrictions on $\mu$ so that the Bessel generating function converges.
+Recall that the Bessel generating function is defined in \Cref{def:bgf}.
+We must place restrictions on $\mu$ so that the expected value converges.
 In particular, we consider the class of exponentially decaying probability measures studied in \cite{limits_prob_measures}, which is a modification of the class of measures studied in \cite{matrix}.